 "Cirenor?"
 Boromir asked of Raheor, Cirenor's lieutenant, who led one of the retreating groups.

 "Fallen," Raheor answered, motioning backwards on the road.
 "They were too many, an' we too few."

 Imrahil put his hand on the locked gate, imagined he could feel the impacts of the Orcs, soon arriving, that pounded on the other side, calling them out to die.
 His eyes were black.
-“Thorongil did not come,” he whispered to Boromir.
-“It is well you kept that name secret.”
+"Thorongil did not come," he said to Boromir.
+"It is well you kept that name secret."
 All now that were in the city, their remaining lives would be counted in days, though the wall be thick and the gate strong.
 Orc laughter drifted down upon them, from over the high and thick walls.